mohammadebadi12/Fortiweb-Monintoring-with-Zabbix/README.md

 zabbix proxy or zabbix server depends on your structure

--install SSHPASS
+- install SSHPASS
--paste your fw password to
+- paste your fw password to
 ``/etc/fortiweb_pass``

--create 2 files in this directory
+- create 2 files in this directory

 ``/usr/lib/zabbix/externalscripts/``